-Omni Bedford Springs Resort History
+Omni Bedford Springs Resort & Spa History

-Few properties can boast the historic significance of Omni Bedford Springs Resort, located in the Allegheny Mountains of south Pennsylvania.
+Few properties can boast the historic significance of Omni Bedford Springs Resort & Spa, located in the Allegheny Mountains of south Pennsylvania.
 For more than 200 years, the eight mineral springs located on the resort's property served as an important gathering place.
 Eventually, the resort would be the site of many significant moments in American history, hosting a long list of celebrities, wealthy clientèle, corporate magnates and dignitaries from around the world.
 To date, the resort has hosted 13 U.S. presidents, seven of whom visited during their presidency.

 THE BEDFORD SPRINGS